oscillatingworks/oscillating.works/README.md

 We are here because we love open source, so we kindly accept contributions.
-Open an issue at https://github.com/oscillatingworks/oscillatingworks.github.io/issues or send us a Pull Request, we'll take a look at it.
+Open an issue at https://github.com/oscillatingworks/oscillatingworks.github.io/issues or send us a Pull Request, we'll take a look into it.

 Credits
 -------